-The financial highlights tables are intended to help you understand the Fund's financial performance for the past five years.
+The financial highlights tables are intended to help you understand the Fund's financial performance for the past five years (or less if the Fund or a Share Class has been in operation for less than five years).
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 The information for the Fund has been audited by PricewaterhouseCoopers LLP, whose report, along with the Fund's financial statements, is included in the Fund's Form N-CSR dated October 31, 2024.
+Because the Emerging Markets Equity ex.
+China Fund had not commenced investment operations as of the end of the Fund's fiscal year, financial highlights are not available.